Washington's NFL team drops 'Redskins' name after 87 years - WHIZ News

 The lease at FedEx Field expires in 2027, and dropping the name keeps open various possibilities in Maryland, Virginia and Washington for the team’s new stadium and headquarters.
 District of Columbia Mayor Muriel Bowser has said the name was an “obstacle” to Snyder building on the old RFK Stadium site, which is believed to be his preference.

-The team recently started cutting ties with racist founder George Preston Marshall, removing his name from the Ring of Fame and renaming the lower bowl at FedEx Field for the team’s first Black player, late Hall of Famer Bobby Mitchell.
-Marshall, who renamed the Boston Braves the Redskins in 1933 and moved the team to D.C. four years later, was a segregationist and the last NFL owner to integrate his team.
-The current logo shows the profile of a red-faced Native American with feathers in his hair.
+“Yes, we want to change the name and change the location,” she said.
+“The Washington football team should be playing in Washington.”

+At a Dick’s Sporting Goods store in the northeast part of the district, Redskins burgundy gear took up far less rack space Monday than that of the reigning MLB champion Nationals and about as much as the NHL’s Capitals.
+A store employee said the merchandise generally doesn’t sell very well, crediting that to a combination of the name, the move out of the district and years of professional mediocrity.

-Major League Baseball’s Atlanta Braves and the National Hockey League’s Chicago Blackhawks have said they have no inclination to change their names.
+MLB’s Atlanta Braves and the NHL’s Chicago Blackhawks have said they have no inclination to make a change.
 Some advocates would like to see all Native American names, mascots and imagery out of sports.

 “Our fight continues,” Crystal Echo Hawk of the Native American advocacy group IllumiNative said in a statement.
 “We will not rest until the offensive use of Native imagery, logos and names are eradicated from professional, collegiate and (other school) sports.
 The time is now to stand in solidarity and declare that racism will not be tolerated.”